mcmchris/expert-projects/gesture-appliances-control-brainchip.md

 ### Software

-The whole system will be running independently identifying poses, if a desired pose is detected it will send an HTTP post to the Google Assistant SDK being hosted by a Raspberry Pi with Home Assistant OS.
+The whole system will be running independently identifying poses, if a desired pose is detected it will send an HTTP request to the Google Assistant SDK being hosted by a Raspberry Pi with Home Assistant OS.

 ## Setting up the Development Environment